danielvo/IBPC/README.md

-# Calculation of IBPC read fraction variant support
+# Calculation of pool-complement allelic fractions (PC-AFs, previously IBPC-RFs)

-The "IBPC_value_calculation.py" script calculates read fraction support of specified variants within a given sample as well as its "individual-based pool complement" ("IBPC" for short) - a set of co-multiplexed samples, which do not originate from the same individual.
+The "IBPC_value_calculation.py" script calculates allelic fraction (i.e., read fraction support) of specified variants within a given sample as well as its "pool complement" ("PC" for short: a set of co-multiplexed samples, which do not originate from the same individual).
 Information necessary for each processed sample (e.g., the sample pool of origin, the associated BAM file, the variants to be investigated) need to be provided via a mandatory configuration input file (as described below).
 GATK tools are used for generating raw variant support information in the relevant samples.
-The generated raw information subsequently serves as input for calculating variant allelic fractions and IBPC support fractions.
+The generated raw information subsequently serves as input for calculating sample allelic fractions and pool complement allelic fractions.

 ## Command-line arguments